atomist/automation-client/docs/CommandHandlers.md

 Command handlers may take parameters.
 Like event handlers, they return a `HandlerResult`.

 ## Parameters

 Command handlers may take any number of **parameters**, which will be injected into a fresh instance at runtime.
+Parameters are specified using [decorators](Decorators.md).

 For example: